This data was revised on April 10th 2014

 Each respondent’s impairment status at Wave One was used to assign them to one of three different groups which determined how they were followed up at Wave Two:

-This group included all adults who reported at least one impairment at Wave One (29 per cent).
+This group included all adults who reported at least one impairment at Wave One (29%1).
 These adults, as well as all adult members of their households, were interviewed in person at Wave Two.

-Of the 71 per cent of adults who did not report having an impairment at Wave One a subset was selected to form a ‘control’ group.
+Of the 71% of adults who did not report having an impairment at Wave One, a subset was selected to form a ‘control’ group.
 The adults in this group were chosen to provide a comparison group that is similar to the adults with at least one impairment on several key characteristics associated with impairment – sex, age, region of residence, and the urban/rural classification of residence.
 The size of the control group was designed to be half that of the group of adults with at least one impairment, that is for the Wave Two sample there were two adults with impairment for every one person in the control group.
 All of the adults in the control group, as well as all adult members of their households, were interviewed in person at Wave Two.
-Analysis of results from this group will be included in the LOS Wave Two Report, Part II

-For more information on the composition of the three follow-up groups, see the Wave Two Technical Report, to be published in 2013.
-Alternatively, see the Wave Two Interim Technical Report (2.26 Mb Pdf) .
+For more information on the composition of the three follow-up groups, see the Wave Two Interim Technical Report2.

 Figure 1 shows how adults have been classified for the longitudinal analysis.
 The classification takes into account impairment status at both Wave One and Wave Two.
 Figure 1 also illustrates how adults who did not report any impairment at either Wave One or Wave Two flow through the survey.

-The following three groups are featured in the longitudinal analyses of this report:
+The following four groups are featured in the longitudinal analyses of this report:

-Adults with no impairment at Wave One but reported at least one impairment at Wave Two.
+adults who did not have any impairment at Wave One but had at least one impairment at Wave Two are ‘onset-acquired adults’, and

 The data has been weighted to provide estimates for the general population.

 The response rate for LOS Wave Two can be calculated at both household and individual level.
-The LOS Wave Two achieved a household level response rate of 73 per cent.
+The LOS Wave Two achieved a household level response rate of 77%.
 In this case responding households were those in which information was collected in person or by proxy for all adults.
-The survey achieved an individual response rate of 73 per cent, among adults who were eligible for a face-to-face interview.
-The response rate for adults selected to form the control group was slightly higher than for adults with at least one impairment at Wave One (77 per cent compared with 74 per cent respectively).
+The survey achieved an individual response rate of 74%, among adults who were eligible for a face-to-face interview.

 For longitudinal surveys, the sample is subject to attrition moving from one wave to the next.
-For the LOS, a subset of the original sample at Wave one were not contactable, did not respond, or refused further participation at Wave two.
-More information on sample attrition and the household and individual response rates can be found in the Wave Two Technical Report, to be published in 20132.
+For the LOS, a subset of the original sample at Wave One were not contactable, did not respond, or refused further participation at Wave Two.
+More information on sample attrition and the household and individual response rates can be found in Annex 3 (100.3 Kb Pdf) of this report.

-Unless otherwise stated, changes and differences mentioned in the text have been found to be statistically significant at the 95 per cent confidence level.
+In Chapter 2, unless otherwise stated, changes and differences mentioned in the text have been found to be statistically significant at the 95% confidence level.

 LOS is a longitudinal survey that has been designed to follow respondents over time to provide an insight and understanding into the transient nature of impairment.
 A key component of the survey design is the ability to compare the experience of barriers to participation between people with impairment and those without impairment over time to assess the equality in access in different life areas.
 The formation, at Wave Two, of a control group from within the respondents who did not have any impairments at Wave One, will allow experiences to be compared between the two groups over time.